aslotte/aslotte.github.io/_posts/2020-03-12-ml-net-with-azure-stream-analytics.md

 ### Running ML.NET in a C# UFF

-To ensure I focus on some gotchas in this post, I encourage everyone to take a look at my [repo](https://github.com/aslotte/fraudulentstream) to see how a boilerplate C# project can be setup to:
+To ensure I focus on some gotchas in this post, I encourage everyone to take a look at my [repo](https://github.com/aslotte/fraudulentstream) to see how a boilerplate C# project can be set up to:

 1. Define `ModelInput.cs` and `ModelOutput.cs`
 2. Load an ML.NET model into memory